daskeyboard/daskeyboard.io/README.md

 >Need to run the website in another process

 Some form of broken links prevention is done automatically by `rake checklinks` on every commit (through `tool/travis.sh`).
-But this won't see any Firebase redirects (`rake checklinks` doesn't run the Firebase server) and it won't check incoming links.
+But this will not see any Firebase redirects (`rake checklinks` does not run the Firebase server) and it will not check incoming links.

 Before we can move the more complete